Table of Contents

 Ad relevance

-One of the biggest factor that can affect your CPC is how relevant your ad is to the target audience.
-A more relevant ad to the user increases the chances of them to interact with it resulting to a higher click-through rate (CTR) and lower cost per click.
-Make sure your ad copy and targeting is relevant to those who are interested in fitness for instance if you are running an ad for a fitness product.
+One of the biggest factors that can affect your CPC is how relevant your ad is to the target audience.
+A more relevant ad to the user increases the chances of them clicking on it, resulting to higher CTR and lower CPC.
+Make sure your ad copy and targeting is relevant to those who are interested in fitness, for instance if you are running an ad for a fitness product.

 Competition

 Your industry’s level of competition can also affect your CPC.
-If multiple advertisers are bidding for the same keywords, the cost per click is expected to increase.
-This is especially true in highly competitive industries like insurance or banking.
-Targeting long-tail keywords that are less competitive but still relevant to your audience is crucial in these cases.
+If multiple advertisers are bidding for the same keywords, the cost per click will increase.
+This is especially true in competitive industries like insurance or banking.
+Targeting long-tail keywords that are less competitive but still relevant to your audience is key in these cases.

 Ad placement

 Your CPC can also be affected by where your ad appears on the search engine results page (SERP).
 Ads above the fold tend to have higher CPC than those below.
 This is because ads above the fold are more likely to be clicked and are more visible.
-Remember though that there are times when there’s no direct link between ad position and CPC and finding the best ad placement requires some trial and error.
+But remember, there are times when there’s no direct link between ad position and CPC and finding the best ad placement requires some trial and error.

 Quality score